By N.H. Senzai

 The reason I love writing for the middle grade audience is because at this age kids can still suspend belief and journey with you through a story as long as you create believable plots, authentic characters and dialogue that rings true.

-However, you need to hook them in quickly, so my first goal is to create a story that “reels them in.”
+However, you need to hook them in quickly,

 Continue Reading Guest Post: N.H.
 Senzai on Writing About War for Middle Grade & Escape From Aleppo »